 Firstly, Desecration of the Lord's day.
 The fourth commandment requires us to remember the sabbath day to keep it holy.
 The Lord's day is not a day for unnecessary employment or for recreation.
 It is a day to be set aside for worship.
 We have six other days to engage in these other activities.
 To desecrate the sabbath day is to steal this day from God and use it for ourselves.

 Secondly, Attendance at a GAA football match.
-This the same GAA which has a notorious history of naming its stadia and competitions are dead terrorists.
+This the same GAA which has a notorious history of naming its stadia and competitions after dead terrorists.

 2. An under-12s football competition is played at Cardinal O’Donnell Park, west Belfast, in honour of the IRA man Joe Cahill who died in 2004.
 Cahill was convicted for his part in killing a Catholic policeman Patrick Murphy, in 1942.

 4. A girls’ camogie championship played in Tullysaran, Co Armagh, was named after IRA woman Mairead Farrell.
 She spent 10 years in jail for bombing the Conway Hotel, Dunmurry, and was killed by the SAS in Gibraltar in 1988 with planning to bomb an Army band.

 5. A commemorative memorial cup final is played every year at Galbally Pearses Football Field near Dungannon in Co Tyrone in honour of Martin Hurson, who was the fifth of the H-block hunger strikers to die.